List of Marthandavarma characters: Ramayyan

-Ramayyan or Rama Iyen, better known as Ramayyan Dalawa was the prime minister of Travancore during Kollavarsham 912–931, the period in which the most successful conquests under Marthanda Varma were accomplished.
-He joined the Travancore ministerial service as a Kuṭṭi Paṭṭar (minor Brahmin assistant), later got promoted as under secretary (Rayasom) and then state secretary following the accession of Marthanda Varma, who made him Dalawa after the demise of Thanu Pillai.
-In the novel, he is presented as a supporter and adviser to Marthanda Varma, whom he accompanies during the final coup by Thambi brothers.
-It is also mentioned in the novel that Ramayyan was promoted for Rayasom work by king Rama Varma.
+Ramayyan Dalawa was the prime minister of Travancore from Kollavarsham 912 to 931, the period of the most-successful conquests under Marthanda Varma.
+He joined the Travancore ministerial service as a Kuṭṭi Paṭṭar (a minor Brahmin assistant) and was promoted as under-secretary (Rayasom) and state secretary after the accession of Marthanda Varma, who made him a dalawa after the death of Thanu Pillai.

 Narayanayyan

-Narayanayyan or Naraayana Iyen was the assistant of Ramayyan, while the latter was state secretary.
-He assisted Ramanyyan in the deputation to explain and convince Azhagappa Mudaliyar regarding the accession tradition and respective stratum prevailed in Travancore.
-In the novel he is presented as a royal servant under whom, the forces from Kilimanooor are arranged in support to Marthanda Varma.
+Narayanayyan, or Naraayana Iyen, was Ramayyan's assistant when he was state secretary.

 Arumukham Pillai

-Arumukham Pillai was the acting Dalawa of Venad during Kollavarsham 901–903, and became Dalawa after the accession of Marthanda Varma, to continue in his post till 909.
-He was once detained by mercenary forces from Madurai due to incomplete payment of their arrears against their service as additional forces to Travancore.
-The novel presents only his detention by Madurai forces at Boothapandi.
+Arumukham Pillai was the acting dewan of Venad in Kollavarsham 901–903, and became dewan after the accession of Marthanda Varma until 909.
+He was detained by mercenary forces from Madurai due to incomplete payment for their service as additional forces for Travancore.

 Mangottu Assan

-Mangottu Assan is the head of a family at Mancode and one of the masters of 108 Kalaries (martial arts schools) prevailed in Venad.
-In the ballad Ōṭṭan Katai, it is mentioned that his house was burned down by Kunchukkoottam (men of Kunchu Thambi).
-In the novel, he is presented as Mangoikkal Kuruppu whose house is burned down by the men of Padmanabhan Thambi, as Marthanda Varma took shelter there.
+Mangottu Assan was head of a Mancode family and a master of the 108 kalaries (martial-arts schools) in Venad.
+In the ballad Ōṭṭan Katai, his house was burned down by Kunchukkoottam (men of Kunchu Thambi).

 Valiya Sarwadhi Karyakkar and Sarwadhi Karyakkar

-Valiya Sarwadhi Karyakkar is the title for administrative head of Travancore and Sarwadhi Karyakkar is the title for a district officer under Valiya Sarwadhi Karyakkar.
-During the period of king Rama Varma, Valiya Sarwadhi Karyakkar was under the direct orders of king.
-In the novel, Valiya Sarwadhi Karyakkar is mentioned to have a wife who is on rest, post the delivery of a newborn, a daughter who is pregnant for ten months, and a niece who is ill.
-Sarwadhi Karyakkar in the novel is one of those people, who suspects about the actions of Marthanda Varma during the night in which, Shankarachar is killed.
+Valiya Sarwadhi Karyakkar is the title for the administrative head of Travancore, and Sarwadhi Karyakkar is the title for a district officer under Valiya Sarwadhi Karyakkar.
+During the reign of Rama Varma, Valiya Sarwadhi Karyakkar was under the king.

 Chadachi Marthandan

-According to Dr. P. Venugopalan, Chadachi Marthandan is mentioned in the legends as the one who becomes the supporter of Marthanda Varma, even though earlier he was with the conspirators.
-Dr. N. Ajithkumar notes the references in the legends that the house of Chadachi Marthandan was located at Chulliyur.
-In the novel he is presented as Chulliyil Chadachi Marthandan Pillai, who is a servant of Thirumukhathu Pillai and later take sides with the Ettuveettil Pillais.
+According to P. Venugopalan, Chadachi Marthandan is mentioned in the legends as a former conspirator who becomes the supporter of Marthanda Varma.
+N. Ajithkumar notes that in the legends, his house was at Chulliyur.